When executives and their administrative professionals form a tight partnership, magic can happen at work.

 Being open to feedback means that you’re in the loop early.
 This also helps you to take a more proactive approach and get ahead of anything that may come up.

-Invite your AP to your inner circle
+Invite your Virtual Executive Assistant to your inner circle

-Administrative professionals want you to be successful and want to play a role in your success.
+Virtual Executive Assistants want you to be successful and want to play a role in your success.
 Keeping them on the periphery with tasks that have little context or meaning won’t help - they need to be in your inner circle to really understand you and your needs.

-APs that have this level of involvement are better able to get “in the head” of their executive so that they can act as a gatekeeper or give answers on behalf of the executive.
+Virtual Executive Assistants that have this level of involvement are better able to get “in the head” of their executive so that they can act as a gatekeeper or give answers on behalf of the executive.
 Having context helps tremendously with developing an intuitive sense of what you would say or do in any situation.

 Be clear about goals and priorities

-To give an example, APs take over your scheduling and calendar tasks, so play an important role in how your days are made up.
+To give an example, Virtual Executive Assistants take over your scheduling and calendar tasks, so play an important role in how your days are made up.
 With definitive knowledge of what your priorities are, they’re able to make good decisions about which meetings you should be scheduled for and which should be delegated to others.
 They can also help by structuring your day to best suit your needs.

 Final thoughts